saakibsheikh1/k8s-policy-as-code/README.md

 was allowed to enter the cluster.

-However, Kyverno recorded the violation in PolicyReports.

-Example observation:

-PASS: 8
-FAIL: 1

-This demonstrates the audit-before-enforce workflow.
+The violation was recorded through Kyverno policy reporting.

+This demonstrated:

+New Policy
+    |
+    v
+Audit Mode
+    |
+    v
+Violation Reported
+    |
+    v
+Workload Still Admitted
-9.2 Enforce Mode
+21. Enforce Mode

-The same policy was changed to:
+The policy was changed to:

 validationFailureAction: Enforce

-The violating workload was then rejected.
+The same insecure workload configuration was tested again.

+Result:

+REJECTED

 Expected message:

 hostNetwork is not allowed for standard workloads.

+This demonstrated:

+Audit
+  |
+  v
+Review violations
+  |
+  v
+Remediate
+  |
+  v
+Enforce
+  |
+  v
+Reject violations
-9.3 Policy Exception
+22. Policy Exception

 A scoped PolicyException manifest was created:

 exceptions/host-network-exception.yaml

-The intended exception scope was limited to:
+The intended scope was limited to:

+Policy:
-Policy: audit-host-network
+audit-host-network

+Rule:
-Rule: disallow-host-network
+disallow-host-network

+Namespace:
-Namespace: default
+default

+Resource:
-Resource: host-network-exception
+host-network-exception
-Exception Limitation
+Configuration Limitation

-During testing, Kyverno reported:
+During testing Kyverno reported:

 The exceptionNamespace flag is not set

-Therefore, this project does not claim that the PolicyException successfully bypassed the admission policy.
+Therefore, the project does not claim a successful runtime PolicyException bypass.

+The exception configuration limitation was documented in the security report.

-The limitation is intentionally documented rather than represented as a successful test.
+This is intentionally reported as a limitation instead of being represented as a successful test.

+Result:

-Stage 4 Result
+Stage 4: COMPLETE
-[✓] Audit mode demonstrated
-[✓] PolicyReport violation observed
-[✓] Policy changed to Enforce
-[✓] Violating workload rejected
-[✓] Scoped exception manifest created
-[!]
-Exception namespace configuration remains a documented limitation

-Stage 4: COMPLETE with documented exception limitation
+with documented PolicyException limitation

-10. Stage 5 — CI Policy Validation
+23. Stage 5 — CI Policy Validation
 Objective

-Validate Kubernetes manifests before deployment using CI.
+Validate Kubernetes manifests against the security policies before deployment.

 GitHub Actions workflow: